Rusty-Gopher/randas/README.md

 # Randas
 A dataframe library in rust

-This is a dataframe library in rust, i am converting one by one all the functions which i have been using in python panadas to rust, and thats why we have this library called randas.
+This is a dataframe library in rust, i am converting one by one all the functions which i have been using in python panadas to rust.
+Lack of creativity lead to the name randas, as in pandas in rust.